wernerschuler/Deploying-Active-Directory/README.md

   </p>

   <p>
-    8. Login to DC-1 and install Active Directory Domain Services <br>
+    8. Login to DC-1 and install Active Directory Domain Services: <br>
     &nbsp &nbsp - If not already, login to DC-1 using Remote Desktop Connection <br>
     &nbsp &nbsp - If Server Manager is not already opened, click Start and click Server Manager <br>
     &nbsp &nbsp - Click Add roles and features <br>